mhoumann87/p5js-snake-game/README.md

 # P5js Snake Game

-The classic snake game, from [the Coding Train Coding Challenge #3](https://youtu.be/AaGK-fj-BAM)
+The classic snake game, from [the Coding Train Coding Challenge #3](https://thecodingtrain.com/challenges/3-snake-game)

+The classic snake game as seen on the old Nokia phones.